Today we celebrate National Dog Day and what better way to remember our precious pooches than by looking at the very best Irish breeds.

-When it comes to man’s best friend, Ireland enjoys quite an engaging diversity.
-Here is a list of Éire’s top-ten dog breeds.
+If you're thinking of adding to your family, Ireland enjoys quite an engaging diversity of breeds for you to choose from.
+Here's a list of Éire’s top-ten dog breeds.

 The Irish Wolfhound

 This towering testament to the canine species would make a highly imposing guard dog, except for the fact that their good nature often makes them friendly to strangers, even those with ignoble intentions.

 This breed is extremely old; some suggest that it came to Ireland over 5,000 years ago.
 Irish Wolfhounds were once quite the menace on the battlefield.
 In recent centuries, however, their ferocity has subsided, leaving behind a big teddy-bear of a dog.

 Sadly, this cuddly colossus has among the shortest of canine life expectancies.
 Many succumb to the ravaging effects of bone cancer.